Olli Määttä: London Knights

 Määttä joined a London team primed to make a run for the J. Ross Robertson Cup.
 The Knights won their first five games by a combined score of 31–10 and did not look back.
 London ended the regular season with the best record in the OHL (49–18–0–1) and the top defence in their conference.
 Along the way to posting a +25 plus-minus rating for the team, Määttä paced the team in defensive scoring with 32 points in 58 games, despite missing 6 games in the middle of the season to play for Finland at the 2012 World Junior Championships.
 Seeking to improve on Finland's sixth-place finish in 2011, Määttä was expected to be a key contributor for his team, but in the tournament opener he was concussed on a hit by Canada's Boone Jenner and missed the remainder of the tournament.
 Finland ultimately finished fourth without him.
 In the OHL playoffs, Määttä continued his strong play, only being held pointless in just five of London's 19 post-season games.
 As the Knights rolled through each series, losing only three games on their way to their first title since 2004–05, Määttä finished tied for the team lead in scoring with 23 points in 19 games.

 In winning the J. Ross Robertson Cup, London received a berth at the 2012 Memorial Cup held in Shawinigan, Quebec.
-In the three round-robin games against the Edmonton Oil Kings, Shawinigan Cataractes and Saint John Sea Dogs, Määttä was held scoreless as the Knights were able to win two of the games and receive a subsequent bye to the championship game.
+In the three round-robin games against the Edmonton Oil Kings, Saint John Sea Dogs and the Shawinigan Cataractes, Määttä was held scoreless as the Knights were able to win two of the games and receive a subsequent bye to the championship game.
 After a five-day wait, London matched up against hosts Shawinigan, the only team to have beaten them in the round-robin.
 A defensive struggle, the game went to overtime after a 1–1 scoreline after regulation, where the Cataractes' Anton Zlobin ultimately ended the game with his second goal of the night, spoiling the Knights' stellar season.

-After the season and leading up to the 2012 NHL Entry Draft on 22 June, Määttä was ranked as the eighth-best North American skater.
-He was selected by the Draft hosts, Pittsburgh Penguins, with the 22nd selection in the first round.
+After the season and leading up to the 2012 NHL entry draft on 22 June, Määttä was ranked as the eighth-best North American skater.
+He was selected by the draft hosts, Pittsburgh Penguins, with the 22nd selection in the first round.
 He attended the Penguins' developmental camp in July, along with several other prospects—including London teammate Scott Harrington— and in mid-September signed an entry-level contract with the Penguins.